timruffles/typed-middleware/readme.md

 }
 ```

-The `go:generate` line configures typedmiddleware - here specifyingt that `NewMiddlewareStack` should be generated.
+The `go:generate` line configures typedmiddleware - here specifying that `NewMiddlewareStack` should be generated.

 ## Getting started